Decentralized-ID/decentralized-id.github.io/_posts/development/2023-07-01-governance.md

 last_modified_at: 2023-07-01
 ---

+## Trust Modelling
+* [literature] [On the Trust and Trust Modelling for the Future Fully-Connected Digital World: A Comprehensive Study](https://arxiv.org/pdf/2106.07528.pdf) 2021-06-14 HANNAH LIM JING TING, XIN KANG IEEE
+  > Under our analysis of trust and the digital world, we define different types of trust relationships and find out the factors that are needed to ensure a fully representative model.Next, to meet the challenges of digital trust modelling, comprehensive trust model evaluation criteria areproposed, and potential securities and privacy issues of trust modelling are analyzed.
+Finally, we provide awide-ranging analysis of different methodologies, mathematical theories, and how they can be applied totrust modelling

 ## Trust Frameworks
 * [Towards a Better Digital Identity Trust Framework in Aotearoa](https://digitalidentity.nz/2022/09/21/towards-a-better-digital-identity-trust-framework-in-aotearoa/) 2022-09-21 Digital Identity NZ
   >  It’s a great pleasure to share with you DINZ Reflections Report, a seminal piece of work that DINZ’s Digital Identity Trust Framework working group has developed over several months.